Phillips, Wisconsin

 Phillips is a city and the county seat of Price County, Wisconsin, United States.
 The population was 1,533 at the 2020 census.

 History

 The town of Phillips was platted in 1876 and named after Elijah B. Phillips, the general manager of the Wisconsin Central Railway.
 It began as a logging town.

 In the dry summer of 1894, a devastating fire spread from the southwest and destroyed the town.
 The population evacuated, and 13 people died in the blaze.
 The town was rebuilt and expanded in subsequent years, and a memorial to the disaster now stands on the shore of Lake Duroy.

+"Wind Capital of Wisconsin"

+Lake Superior District Power Company assists WWS in Installation of Jacobs wind turbine on student reconstructed tower connected to the school, May 18, 1980.

+Following a downburst wind storm of July 4, 1977, which destroyed approximately 850,000 acres of timber in Price County, Phillips High School students became active in renewable energy.
+In 1979, a student-led group was awarded a small U.S. Department of Energy (DOE) grant.
+In May 1980, the students, with the assistance of Lake Superior District Power Company, erected a wind turbine on the school grounds to generate electricity for the local grid.
+Phillips was declared the "Wind Capital of Wisconsin" by then Wisconsin Governor Lee S. Dreyfus.

 Geography

 Phillips is located at (45.691560, -90.401915).
 It is on highway SR 13, 77 miles north of Marshfield, and 74 miles south of Ashland.

 According to the United States Census Bureau, the city has a total area of 3.51 sqmi, of which, 2.79 sqmi is land and 0.72 sqmi is water.